Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-\emph{Tension for shared resources} refers to the degree to which limited compute resources cause conflicts between practitioners.
-The availability of only shared resources can cause tensions among colleagues, for example, when practitioners need to compete for computing resources to perform HPO.
-For example, such tensions caused one scientist in academia to choose manual tuning in order to avoid arguing with colleagues over computing resources.
+\emph{Tension for shared resources} refers to the degree to which constrained compute resources cause conflicts between practitioners.
+Availability of only shared resources can cause tensions among colleagues, for example, when practitioners must compete for compute resources to perform \ac{HPO}.
+Such tensions led one academic scientist to choose manual tuning to avoid arguing with colleagues over compute resources.